 The Internal Revenue Service generally requires withholding and W-2 reporting for the following types of travel reimbursements:

-- per diem amounts paid in excess of the rates allowed by the federal government which are not supported by receipts
+- Per Diem amounts paid in excess of the rates allowed by the federal government which are not support by receipts.

 The appointing officer of the college may authorize reimbursement for travel expenses necessarily incurred by candidates attending interviews for positions for which there is a shortage of qualified candidates.
-Positions in the competitive class for which there are shortages of qualified candidates shall be determined by the State Department of Civil Service; for positions outside the competitive class the vice president for administration of the college shall make such determination.
-Reimbursement will be allowed to candidates who reside more than 50 miles from place of interview in accordance with the rules detailed above.
+Positions in the competitive class for which there are shortages of qualified candidates shall be determined by the State Department of Civil Service.
+For positions outside the competitive class the Vice President for Administration of the College shall make such determination.
+Reimbursement will be allowed to candidates who reside over 50 miles from place of interview in accordance with the rules detailed above.
 Expenses may include transportation, food, and lodging.

 Applicable Legislation and Regulations